pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

 ## Intro

-As part of my collection of [Brainfuck][] interpreters (which includes, among others, an interpreter written in [pure ASM][asm], and others written in [C++][cpp]), I wanted to create one able to generate machine code on the fly, and execute it.
+As part of my [collection of Brainfuck interpreters](https://github.com/pablojorge/brainfuck) (which includes, among others, an interpreter written in [pure ASM](https://github.com/pablojorge/brainfuck/blob/master/asm), and others written in [C++](https://github.com/pablojorge/brainfuck/tree/master/cpp)), I wanted to create one able to generate machine code on the fly, and execute it.
 Some sort of "handmade" JIT compiler, without relying on any library to achieve it.

-[Brainfuck][wikipedia] is a simple language that contains just a few operators: to read/write a single byte, move the data pointer, increment/decrement and loop.
+[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is a simple language that contains just a few operators: to read/write a single byte, move the data pointer, increment/decrement and loop.
 It's simple enough to easily create machine code equivalents for each, glue them together and execute the final result.

 The goal is to convert any Brainfuck program such as the following one into executable x86_64 code, in runtime, in C++: